ziali088/googleapi-client/README.md

 Hook that checks if an access token is available before making API requests.
 Will die with error if not found.

+## request(%req)

+Performs a request with the given parameters.
+These should be the same parameters accepted by [Furl::request](https://metacpan.org/pod/Furl).
+Returns the responses JSON.

+Will add an Authorization header with the access\_token attributes value to the request.

+Can die with an error if the response code was not a successful one, or if there was an error decoding the JSON data.